-Monogenic Diabetes Training Course – New dates for 2019
+Monogenic Diabetes Training Course – Now fully booked for 2019!

 “Monogenic Diabetes – right diagnosis, right treatment”

 At the Peter Chalk Centre, University of Exeter, England

 This two day course on Monogenic Diabetes is aimed at consultants, SpRs and experienced DSNs, and is designed to help busy clinicians recognise and treat patients with MODY and other forms of monogenic diabetes.
 It will focus on the current practices and new developments in the management of monogenic diabetes.

 The programme will include plenary lectures on major topics delivered by Prof. Andrew Hattersley and his team of international experts.
 Separate small group case-based discussions will focus on key themes.
 There will be ample opportunity for interaction, networking and multi-disciplinary team development.

 - Recognising and managing the different forms of MODY: including HNF1A, HNF4A and GCK